Harmful gambling can affect all aspects of a person's life - including their workplace.

-- Keep an eye on the Choice Not Chance website to see what's planned for 2019 and follow its Facebook page for ways to get involved.
+- Keep an eye on the Choice Not Chance website to see what's planned for the week and follow its Facebook page for ways to get involved.

 - If you or someone you know needs help now, call the Gambling Helpline on 0800 654 654 or text them on 8006.
 It’s free and available 24/7.